subquery/documentation/docs/ai/welcome.md

 - **Proven standards for seamless integration:** SubQuery AI Apps expose the industry-standard [OpenAI API](./query/query.md), ensuring compatibility with a wide range of applications and tools.
 This makes it easier for developers to integrate AI capabilities into their projects while adhering to established standards.

 ![AI App Framework Features](/assets/img/ai/features.jpg)

+## What can you build with SubQuery’s AI App Framework?

+SubQuery’s AI App Framework is a powerful but intuitive SDK to help you build advanced AI applications in minutes.
+It’s built on typescript and is extremely easy to use, essentially simplifying most of the backend tasks required to customise and integrate LLM models into production usecases.

+For example, you could use it to build:

+- **A customer support bot**, trained on the documentation for your project and able to guide customers through their problems.
+It could also be trained to submit clean and detailed customer support tickets when escalation is required.
+- **Wallet assistants** that help users understand the tokens they have and guide them through the process of managing, bridging, or swapping them.
+For example, a user could ask “how do I convert ETH to SQT?” and the AI would guide them through the options.
+- **Content moderation for decentralised social networks**, AI Apps could be trained to moderate content by identifying spam or harmful content and using function tools to disable or hide them.
+- **AI agents to improve participation in governance**, by analysing and summarising proposals in DAOs and assisting users in making informed voting decisions based on data-driven insights.
+- **Dynamic pricing models**, by analysing demand and supply in real-time, adjusting prices for tokens or NFTs dynamically based on user behaviour and market trends.

 ## Getting Started